yuwzho/acme-fitness-store/workshops/azure-spring-apps-enterprise/full/08-hol-2-deploy-frontend-app/README.md

 echo "https://${GATEWAY_URL}"
 ```

 If you see acme-fitness home page displayed as below, then congratulations.
 Your frontend app and its corresponding route in SCG are configured correctly and deployed successfully.
+Explore the application, but notice that not everything is functioning yet.
+Continue on to next section to configure the rest of the functionality.

 ![acme-fitness home page](./images/acme-fitness-homepage.png)
 ## 5. Explore the API using API Portal